Lyon-Ynov-Campus/YTrack/subjects/go-rattrapages/intermediate/Deminer.md

 # Deminer

 ## Objective
-Design a program where a character and a bomb are positioned on a grid.
-The character must locate the bomb, but its precise position is unknown.
-The only information the character has is the direction of the bomb.
+Design a program where a character (player) and a bomb are positioned on a grid.
+The character must locate and reach the bomb, but its precise position is unknown to the character.
+The only information the character has is the direction to move towards the bomb.

 ## Instructions
-The task is to create a grid-based function where the dimensions of the grid are defined by an X and Y size.
-This grid will have several characters on it:
+The task is to create a function that operates on a grid with defined dimensions (X and Y).
+The grid will have the following representations:

-An empty space will be represented by an `'o'` character.
+An empty space is represented by an 'o' character.
-A player will be represented by a `'P'` character.
+The player is represented by a 'P' character.
-A bomb will be represented by an `'X'` character.
+The bomb is represented by an 'X' character.
-The function should be able to determine the **direction** represented by a string in which the player character can move based on the bomb's **direction**.
-The possible directions include:
+The function should determine the direction in which the player should move to get closer to the bomb.
+The directions are represented by strings and include:

 - 'U' (Up)
 - 'D' (Down)
 - 'R' (Right)
 - 'L' (Left)
-- 'UL' (Up left)
+- 'UL' (Up Left)
 - 'UR' (Up Right)
 - 'DL' (Down Left)
 - 'DR' (Down Right)

-⚠️ Only the bomb **direction** can be determine with the bomb **position** !
-It mean that you can't use the bomb **position** to move the character⚠️
+Important Note: Only the direction **towards the bomb** can be determined; you cannot directly use the **bomb's position** to guide the player's movements.

-The player can only move according to the given direction and **needs to reach the bomb in the quickest way possible**.
+The player must move in the indicated direction and reach the bomb in the quickest way possible.

+## Example Scenario

+'''o o o o o
+o P o o o
+o o o o o
+o o o X o
+o o o o o
+'''

+The player ('P') is at position (1, 1).
+The bomb ('X') is at position (3, 3).
+The function should determine the correct sequence of directions for the player to reach the bomb.

 ## Constraint
-You are not allowed to use ChatGPT or others IA tool to make this exercice.
+- You are not allowed to use ChatGPT or others IA tool to make this exercice.
+- Ensure that the player reaches the bomb in the quickest way possible using the provided directions.